odoo/owl/roadmap.md

 Maybe:

-- reimplement vdom to use *block* system, like Vue 3,
+- reimplement vdom to use *block* system, like Vue 3, which should make Owl much faster
 - refactor `QWeb` to use an intermediate representation (some kind of AST) to allow additional optimisations.